lucasrowe/configurations/README.md

 a new file what I use it for.

 ## Creating Symbolic Link
-In case this is new to you, this command will create a symbolic link.
+In case this is new to you, this command will create a symbolic link at a specified location.

-    ln -s CONFIG_FILE_IN_REPO PATH_TO_SOURCE_CONFIG_FILE
+    ln -s CONFIG_FILE_IN_REPO NEW_SYMLINK_LOCATION

 So for example, to link your home profile to a profile in this repo, you'd run this: